Recycle Right

 • Watch the video:

-→ True.
-Always check your local council or use the Recycle Mate app.
+Each Council has specific recycling guidelines.
+Always check your local Council's recycling guidelines or use the Recycle Mate app for accurate information.

 Find the guide here